developer-zebra/developer-zebra-site/src/datawedge/6-2/guide/decoders/index.md

 ------

-**Picklist -** Permits selection of Picklist mode, which instructs the imager to decode only the barcode directly under the cross-hair/reticle.
+**Picklist -** Permits selection of Picklist mode, which instructs the imager to decode only the barcode directly under the cross-hair/reticle in the viewfinder.
 This feature is most useful for applications in which multiple barcodes may appear in the field of view during a decode session but only one is desired for decoding.

 * **Disable -** Disables Picklist mode; any barcode within the field of view can be decoded.

 * **Hardware Picklist -** Picklist mode is enabled by sending a command to hardware.

-* **Software Picklist -** Picklist feature is handled in the software.
-No commands are sent to hardware.
+* **Software Picklist -** Picklist feature is handled in the software; no commands are sent to hardware.

-**Note: The hardware picklist offers better performance**.
+**Note: Performance might vary on some devices if Hardware or Software Picklist modes are set**.

 ------